Communicative Sciences & Disorders (CSCD-GE)

 CSCD-GE 2025 Culturally Responsive Practices II: The Educational Context (2 Credits)

-Students co-create frameworks that center equity and justice in SLP in schools.
-Situates SLP practice within historical and ideological roots; analyzes the socio-political context underlying service delivery to minoritized children labeled as disabled; interrogates how socially constructed positionalities intersect within systems of oppression, and how this affects instructional practices for all; integrates culturally responsive, sustaining, and decolonial pedagogies into speech-language practices; and develops new assessments and interventions.
+The course situates SLP practice within its historical and ideological roots; analyzes the socio-political context underlying service delivery to minoritized children labeled as disabled in the US; interrogates how socially-constructed positionalities intersect within systems of oppression, and how this intersectionality affects instructional practices for all learners.
+Integrates culturally responsive, sustaining, and decolonial pedagogies into the repertoire of speech-language practices and develops new asset-focused and liberatory assessments and interventions.

 Grading: Grad Steinhardt Graded